-The Site is bounded by Windermere Avenue to the north, and residential premises to the east, south and west.
-Residential properties are also located on the opposite side of Windermere Avenue to the North.
+The Site is bound by a vacant site zoned for residential use to the north, residential premises to the east and west, and by Mary Street to the south.
+Residential properties are also located on the opposite side of Mary Street to the south.
 The Site and nearby receptors are shown in Figure 1.